lewang/flx/README.md

 The longer the substring match, the higher it scores.
 This maps well to how we think about matching.

-In general, it's better form queries wiht only **alphanumeric** characters so the sorting algorithm can do something smart.
+In general, it's better form queries with only lowercase characters so the sorting algorithm can do something smart.

 For example, if you have these files:

         projects/clojure-mode/clojure-mode.el
         projects/prelude/core/prelude-mode.el

-If the search term was "pre-mode", you might expect "prelude-mode.el" to be ranked higher.
+If the search term was *pre-mode*, you might expect "prelude-mode.el" to rank higher.
 However because the substring match "re-mode" is so long, "clojure-mode.el" actually scores higher.

-Here, using "premode" would give the expected order
+**Here, using *premode* would give the expected order.** Notice that the "-" actually prevents the algorithm from helping you.

 ### completing file names